tualo/crossmon-collect/README.md

     crossmon-collect setup crossmon-cpu

-Depending on the installed module the setup will guide you thru the configuration.
+Depending on the installed module the setup will guide you through the configuration.

 Running
 =======